-Everything we do at Trinity Sport is about helping you to perform better and participate more so that, together, we reach our potential.
+Trinity Sport's vision is to have sport at the heart of the Trinity experience, and our mission is to inspire, engage and connect people in a suitable, inclusive and supportive environment.
 Whether you want to perform at a high level, be part of a team, learn a new sport or simply improve your fitness, Trinity Sport has a wide variety of sporting opportunities to enhance your college experience.